skhrv/reatom/packages/hooks/README.md

 All connection (and disconnection) callbacks calling during effects queue - outside batching.
 The returned value is a dispose function used to deactivate the hook.

 "Connection" refers to the presence of any number of subscribers in the atom.
 The first subscriber activates the connection status, while the second subscriber does not interact with it.
 Unsubscribing the first subscriber has no effect since there is still one subscriber (the second one).
-However, after unsubscribing the second subscriber, the connection status will be deactivated, and if a cleanup callback is provided, it will be triggered.
+However, after unsubscribing the second subscriber, the connection status will be deactivated, all related `ctx.schedule` will throws `AbortError` and if a cleanup callback is provided, it will be triggered.
 You can read more in the [lifecycle guide](https://www.reatom.dev/handbook#lifecycle).

 ```ts
 import { atom } from '@reatom/core'